Starworks

 What's the difference between claiming and optimizing a Google Business Profile?

 Claiming means verifying you own the business and setting up basic information.
 Optimization means going further: adding detailed descriptions, high-quality photos, regular updates, posts, and actively managing customer reviews.
-Only 44% of Australian businesses that claimed their GBP have actually optimized it properly.
+Many Australian businesses claim their GBP but don't invest the time to optimize it fully—which means they're missing out on visibility and customer engagement opportunities.

 Is Google Business Profile optimization too technical for small Australian retailers?

 No. While some business owners perceive GBP optimization as technical, it's actually straightforward.
 It involves adding photos, writing descriptions, posting updates, and responding to reviews—tasks any retailer can manage.
-Many find it simpler than other marketing efforts once they understand the process.
+Most find it simpler than other marketing efforts once they understand the process.
+Starworks automates much of this work: it handles review requests via SMS and email, generates AI-written responses in Australian English, and funnels positive reviews directly to Google while routing negative feedback privately first.
+This means you can maintain a strong GBP presence without the manual effort.

 Related Articles